johnston9/MS3-Shot-Caller/README.md

 ## Frameworks, Databases, Libraries & Programs Used

 1. [Materialize:](https://materializecss.com/getting-started.html)
-   - Materialize was used to create the overall framework and it's grid based format for the site and it's primary responsiveness.
-Also specific Materialize features were used throughout which include the, collapsable, the navbar and sidenav, the modals, the tooltipped feature, the datepickers and the overall styling of the website.
+   - Materialize with it's grid-based format was used to create the overall framework for the site and it's primary responsiveness.
+Also specific Materialize features were used throughout which include the "Collapsible", the "Navbar" and "Sidenav", the "Modals", the "Tooltipped" feature, the "Datepickers" and the overall styling of the website.
 1. [Flask:](https://en.wikipedia.org/wiki/Flask_(web_framework))
-   - Flask was used along with python to build then site's backend framework and run the app.
+   - Flask was used along with python to build then site's back end framework and run the app.
 1. [Werkzeug:](https://werkzeug.palletsprojects.com/en/1.0.x/)
-   - Flask used Werkzeug to the application to speak with the webserver and for security purposes mainly with regard to the users's password.
+   - Flask used Werkzeug to the application to speak with the webserver and for security purposes mainly with regard to the users' password.
 1. [Jinja:](https://en.wikipedia.org/wiki/Jinja_(template_engine))
-   - Flask used the Jinja template engine to build the front-end of the app.
+   - Flask used the Jinja template engine to build the front end of the app.
 1. [MongoDB:](https://en.wikipedia.org/wiki/MongoDB)
-   - MongoDB was used as the app's backend database.
+   - MongoDB was used as the app's back end database.
 1. [Pymongo:](https://pypi.org/project/pymongo/)
    - Pymongo was used for interacting with MongoDB database from the app.
 1. [Font Awesome:](https://fontawesome.com/)
-   - Font Awesome was used throughout the website for the arrow navigation and a number of other icons.
+   - Font Awesome was used throughout the website for the icons.
 1. [jQuery:](https://jquery.com/)
-   - jQuery was used along with javascript to initialize the Materialize features.
+   - jQuery was used along with Javascript to initialize the Materialize features.
 1. [Git](https://git-scm.com/)
    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)